Laura E. Brown

 -Ralph Waldo Emerson

-Laura Brown is an Assistant Professor of Computer Science at Michigan Technological University.
+Laura Brown is an Associate Professor of Computer Science at Michigan Technological University.
 Laura has a background in Engineering - B.S. from Swarthmore College, Computer Science - M.S.E. from University of Michigan and Biomedical Informatics - M.S. and Ph.D. from Vanderbilt University.

 Her broad research interests are in the areas of artificial intelligence, machine learning, and data mining.
 Projects are aimed at both theoretical topics in these areas as well as the application of techniques to other domains (e.g., clinical medicine, biology, electrical power systems, microgrids, computer systems, etc.).